Association football culture: Women's football

+The culture around the women's game is as varied globally as the men's game, but in different ways.
+A relative lack of investment in women's football has also insulated it from the influence and complications of extreme wealth in the men's game.
+Hooliganism is frowned upon more broadly and addressed with more urgency.
+In Europe and North America, media coverage of the women's game is measurably lacking compared to men's football, though shifting toward increased and more positive coverage since the 2015 FIFA Women's World Cup, and in some markets the women's game must combat a perception that it is a lesser product.
+Some leagues, such as the Scottish Women's Football League, rejected sponsorships from alcohol and gambling industries allowed in the men's game.
+Unlike leagues in other nations, most teams in the United States' NWSL are owned independently of men's teams, and all are branded separately from men's teams, resulting in less crossover fandom and more distinct fan cultures even within organizations where the club's ownership is shared.
+Fewer women's teams in general control or are the primary tenants of their own venues.

+The women's sport is also considered a more inclusive space for supporters of broader ranges of age, gender, and sexuality than the men's game.
+Players, even at the elite levels of club and national team play, maintain closer and more direct relationships with supporters, often interacting with fans after matches, including taking selfies with and giving autographs to fans.

 Society

 In many countries, football has ingrained itself into the national culture, and many parts of life revolve around it.
 While incarcerated in Robben Island prison, Nelson Mandela reflected on how playing football "made us feel alive and triumphant despite the situation we found ourselves in".
 Many countries have daily football newspapers, as well as football magazines.
 The mood of regions and countries has been seen to be connected to football, especially during major tournaments where victory can bring happiness to the local community or country.
 Conversely defeat can lower spirits, and has been seen to be connected to mortality in the population.
 Withdrawal symptoms when the football season finished have also been reported.
 The economy can also be seen to be connected to major football tournaments, although the precise association is disputed.

 The terms "soccer mom" and "soccer dad", popularised in the United States, refer broadly to a demographic group of parents with school-age children playing football.